Last Updated on March 18, 2021 by Lori

 We followed the Blue Escarpment Trail 1.5 miles to Boulder Rock.

 This trail is more difficult than walking to the Catskill Mountain House – but the views are so worth it!
 We saw all ages on the trail and our Golden Retriever loved it!

 Mary’s Glen and Ashley Falls – On Our Bucket List Next!!
 This is a short, easy hike, good for parents with small children who wish to avoid hiking near open ledge.

 Hikers travel through a lovely wooded glen alongside a beaver meadow to a deeply forested cascade known as Ashley Falls.
 Distance – .6 mile; Ascent – 20 feet

 Kaaterskill Falls Observation Deck – This is the other easy hike I wrote a blog post about!

 You can read about it here.
 This short, level hike goes from the parking lot at the end of Laurel House Road to an observation platform that provides a spectacular view of the 260-foot Kaaterskill Falls and its middle plunge pool.

 The trail is accessible for the mobility impaired.
 Kaaterskill Falls has been a popular tourist destination for more than a century and has been commemorated by numerous Hudson River School painters.

 - Inspiration Point and Hotel Kaaterskill Site

-- Sturdy, well broken-in hiking boots (not sneakers)
+- Sturdy, well broken-in hiking boots or trail shoes (not sneakers)